jtregenza/storytale-site-2021/posts/cash-converters.md

 <img src="/images/case-studies/cash-converters/HAGL-Post-Concept.png" alt="HAGL Post Concept" title="HAGL Post Concept"/>

-The HAGL post is the physical store comes to play.
-Harkening back to the Trading Posts of yore, this is where buyers and HAGLers can drop off and pick up their items from the HAGL boxes.
+The HAGL Post is the physical store comes to play.
+Harkening back to the Trading Posts of old, this is where buyers and HAGLers can drop off and pick up their items from the HAGL boxes.
 Once a HAGL has been confirmed, the HAGLer drops the item into their preferred HAGL Post where one of the staff then confirms the item is what is being sold and then transports the item into the appropriate HAGL boxes.
-By transforming the stores into trading posts that only have stock when sales have occurred, this seeks to decrease the depreciating or lost stock that Cash Converters accumulates year on year.
+By transforming the stores into trading posts that only have stocks when sales have occurred, this would decrease the depreciating/lost stock that Cash Converters accumulates year on year.
 The consumer then has piece of mind when collecting from the HAGL post in their own safety, with check in facilities and lock boxes for their items.

+The HAGL Posts can be placed in more diverse community centres that can we closer to transport hubs and food hubs, due to the quick and transient mode that HAGL allows.

+Cash Converters is thriving as a company, due in large part to their personal lending segment.
+Resurrecting a "dying" business was short sighted on our part so we needed to pivot to a new story around the second hand marketplace.
+A  story that can increase buyer confidence and safety for transactions that connects with the current second hand marketplace around physical and digital stores.
+That's what HAGL seeks to accomplish.